-The day is created to provide education and share information about malaria on a global scale
+The day provides education and information about malaria on a global scale.

-Malaria is largely eradicated in the New World due to DDT; eradication follows in many countries across the globe
+Malaria was largely eradicated in the West due to DDT; eradication followed in many countries across the globe.

-British doctor Ronald Ross proves that malaria is transmitted by mosquito; he wins the Nobel Prize
+British doctor Ronald Ross proved that malaria is transmitted by mosquito.
+He won the Nobel Prize.

-French scientists purify quinine from the cinchona bark and finds that it is effective for malarial fevers
+French scientists purified quinine from the cinchona bark and found it effective for malarial fevers.

-Colonizers and missionaries are introduced to the use of cinchona tree bark to treat malaria
+Colonizers and missionaries used the cinchona tree bark to treat malaria.

 How to Observe World Malaria Day

-Education is key in eliminating malaria.
+Education is key.
 Posting this information on your social platforms will raise awareness about this deadly, but avoidable disease.
-Sharing is caring!

 Make a donation

-There are many worthwhile non-profit organizations working to bring malaria treatment tools to the countries that need them most.
+There are many worthwhile nonprofit groups working to bring malaria treatment tools to the countries that need them most.
 See how you can help by sharing your time or making a financial donation to assist their efforts.